 \section{Closed geodesics on surfaces of revolution}

-In this section, we will apply a method of Alexander \cite{Alexander} to prove the existence of a particular class of closed geodesics on spheroids.
-In particular, as we see in \Cref{lem:spheroids} and \Cref{fig:spheroid_plots} below, we may construct closed geodesics on arbitrarily thin pieces of a spheroid having any given number of self-intersections.
-The key idea is that the task of determining the number of intersections and the closedness of the curve can be reduced to solving a suitable integral equation, see \Cref{lem:geod_surf_revol}.
+Finding closed geodesics on a spheroid is a classical problem, see for instance \cite[Section 3.5]{Klingenber1995}, and the references therein.
+We are particularly interested in constructing closed geodesics on arbitrarily thin pieces of a spheroid having any given number of self-intersections, see \Cref{lem:spheroids} and \Cref{fig:spheroid_plots} below.
+To that end, we follow the approach in \cite{Alexander} which reduces the task of determining the number of intersections and the closedness of the curve to solving a suitable integral equation, see \Cref{lem:geod_surf_revol}.

 Consider a general surface of revolution parametrized by

 where $h,g$ are smooth real-valued functions with $h>0$ and $u_1\in \R$, $u_2\in J$, where $J\subset \R$ is an interval.
 Let $\gamma \vcentcolon= \sqrt{(h')^2 + (g')^2}$.
 Then the coefficients of the metric tensor are given by